nnyyxxxx/banana/README.md

 launch it is `alt+q`.
 Make sure you have `alacritty` installed, or just change it before launching.

+When checking for config errors use `banana validate` it will validate your config file and print errors to stdout.

 ## compositing

 By default banana doesn't have rounded corners, opacity, animations, and all of that junk